coding-blocks/CBOnlineApp/CONTRIBUTING.md

 Click the “Fork” button at the top right.

-You’ll now have your copy of the original CBOnlineApp repository in your GitHub account.
+Now, You’ll have your copy of the original CBOnlineApp repository in your GitHub account.

 Open a terminal/shell.